Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 A Dog’s Natural Look

-Most likely, we’ve all seen some dog breeds who sport a flabby neck fold area.
+Most likely, we’ve all seen some dog breeds that sport a flabby neck fold area.
 This is just a natural consequence of genetics.
 The saggy skin around a dog's lower muzzle and throat even has a name: It is referred to as a “dewlap” and it can range from only mildly noticeable to extremely obvious and pronounced depending on the breed of dog.

-Bulldogs and Mastiffs, including the English Mastiff and the Neapolitan Mastiff sport dewlaps.
+Bulldogs and mastiffs, including the English Mastiff and the Neapolitan Mastiff, sport dewlaps.
 The Chinese Shar-Pei, Boerboel along with Basset Hounds also sport these extra jowls.